studiometa/create-wordpress-project/template/web/wp-content/themes/<%= slug %>/app/Managers/README.md

 @todo small section about what is a manager

 ## ThemeManager
-The main manager, that will boostrap all the other ones Bootstraps WordPress theme related functions:
+The main manager, that will init all the other Managers Bootstraps Theme related functions:
 - Add data to global twig context
 - Add twig extensions
 - Add menus